pandastrike/sdf/README.md

 * There's no formal definition of the grammar

+* There are only object, array, and string data types

 * The API is not very useful since it's entirely focused on the `sdf` CLI at the moment

 * No tests yet